-- Warn them: The first few days and weeks abroad can be exhausting and energizing: students are trying to adjust to an unknown environment, a new living arrangement, without usual activities, while overcoming jet lag.
+- Warn them: The first few days and weeks abroad can be exhausting and energizing.
+Students are trying to adjust to an unknown environment, a new living arrangement, without usual activities, while overcoming jet lag.
+There is no "quick" fix or way to avoid these things- but there are ways to minimize them.
 Remind them of their first few days at university and how they coped with the changing schedule and changing expectations placed on them.

 - Students are given many tools to assist them with the essential matters (checklists, handbook, health resources, meetings, email updates with specific instructions).
 Encourage him/her to use available materials to answer questions.
 Often they discover information they didn't know they needed in addition to answering a specific question.